Skip to contents

 Introduction

-In this vignette, we will explore the OmopSketch functions designed to provide an overview of the clinical tables within a CDM object (observation_period, visit_occurrence, condition_occurrence, drug_exposure, procedure_occurrence, device_exposure, measurement, observation, and death).
+In this vignette, we will explore the OmopSketch functions designed to provide an overview of the clinical tables within a CDM object (e.g. visit_occurrence, condition_occurrence, drug_exposure, procedure_occurrence, device_exposure, measurement, observation, and death).
 Specifically, there are four key functions that facilitate this:

 Create a mock cdm